vige-vota/site/README.md

 ```
 Then open `https://votingpapers.vota.vige.it:8543/swagger-ui.html` to connect to the vote application

-### Start backend
+### Start voting

-To build the application run the command inside the backend folder
+To build the application run the command inside the voting folder
 ```
 ./gradlew build -x test
 ```